-Did you know that NitroSell stores can communicate directly with Instagram to ensure products in posts are tagged, meaning customers can shop directly from your Instagram account?
-So now you can turn your Instagram account into an extension of your webstore!
-Find out more about this service over here.
+Did you know that WebSell stores can communicate directly with Instagram to ensure products in posts are tagged, meaning customers can shop directly from your Instagram account?

-Incentivize your customers to create and submit videos/reviews
+5. Incentivize your customers to create and submit user-generated content

 We are far more likely to share, comment, and like videos over basic text pieces of content, so if there’s an opportunity to try and get videos made about your products, then take it.